José María Alfaro Zamora

-José María Alfaro Zamora (March 20, 1799 - June 12, 1856) was the Costa Rican Head of State between the periods of 1842 and 1844 as well as 1846 and 1847 and President of Costa Rica between May 1 and May 8, 1847.
+José María Alfaro Zamora (20 March 1799 - 12 June 1856) was a Costa Rican businessman and politician who served as Head of State of Costa Rica from 1842 to 1844 and from 1846 to 1847.

 Early life and family

-Alfaro was born in Alajuela, Costa Rica, then part of the Viceroyalty of New Spain, on March 20, 1799, to his parents Juan Antonio Alfaro y Arias and María Damiana Zamora y Flores.
-On May 19, 1825, he married María Josefa Sandoval y Jiménez.
+Alfaro was born in Alajuela, Costa Rica, then part of the Viceroyalty of New Spain, on 20 March 1799, to his parents Juan Antonio Alfaro y Arias and María Damiana Zamora y Flores.
+On 19 May 1825, he married María Josefa Sandoval y Jiménez.
 With her he fathered José Joaquín Alfaro Sandoval, a daughter who died early in her childhood, and Calixto Alfaro Sandoval.

 Alfaro was a farmer and a businessman.
 He owned lands devoted to coffee plantation and a sawmill in Itiquís near Alajuela.
 He also participated in a lumber company in Jinotepe, Nicaragua.

 Public activities

 He served as supply deputy for Alajuela (1825-1827), second mayor of Alajuela (1828), deputy for Alajuela (1829-1831), deputy for Heredia (1834-1836), political leader of the western department (1841) and magistrate of the Judicial Chamber (1841-1842).

 On September 27, 1842, in a junta convocated by then Head of State Antonio Pinto Soares, José María Alfaro Zamora was designated Provisional Head of State.
+He advocated for a free press and a restoration of some political rights which had been curtailed in previous years.
 During his administration he built the road that connects San José to Puntarenas, founded Universidad de Santo Tomás, emitted the 1844 Constitution, and founded the newspaper "Mentor Costarricense".
 He lost the 1844 elections to Francisco María Oreamuno Bonilla.
-On November 29, 1844, he gave Oreamuno his office which was meant to last until 1848.
+On 29 November 1844, he gave Oreamuno his office which was meant to last until 1848.

-On June 7, 1846, after a coup d'état Alfaro was again declared Provisional Head of State.
+On 7 June 1846, after a coup d'état Alfaro was again declared Provisional Head of State.
 During this administration Puntarenas was declared a free port, the 1847 Constitution was emitted and a failed diplomatic mission with Nicaragua was launched in a second attempt to sign a border agreement with this country (a previous attempt by Braulio Carrillo in 1838 had also failed).
 Although he lost the 1847 elections to José María Castro Madriz he won the office of Vice President for the next term.

-In order to comply with the new Constitution, from May 1 to May 8, 1847, he used the title President of the State.
-On May 8, 1847, he was succeeded by Castro.
+In order to comply with the new Constitution, from 1 May to 8 May 1847, he used the title President of the State.
+On 8 May 1847, he was succeeded by Castro.
 In May 1847, he became Vice President of the State, but he had to quit months after.
 Accused of corruption, he was confined to Térraba and later moved to Panama.

 Aftermath and death

 He later returned to Costa Rica but refused to participate in politics.
-He died in Alajuela on June 11, 1856, due to cholera.
+He died in Alajuela on 11 June 1856, due to cholera.